incognitochain/incognito-cli/README.md

    This function submits an otaKey to the full-node to use the full-node's cache.
 If an access token is provided, it will submit the ota key in an authorized manner.
 See https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/accounts/submit_key.md for more details.

 OPTIONS:
-   --otaKey value, --ota value  a base58-encoded ota key --accessToken value          a 64-character long hex-encoded authorized access token --fromHeight value           the beacon height at which the full-node will sync from (default: 0) --isReset                    whether the full-node should reset the cache for this ota key (default: false)
+   --otaKey value, --ota value  A base58-encoded ota key --accessToken value          A 64-character long hex-encoded authorized access token --fromHeight value           The beacon height at which the full-node will sync from (default: 0) --isReset                    Whether the full-node should reset the cache for this ota key (default: false)

 ```